Pavel Otdelnov: Biography

 Pavel Otdelnov was born in the town of Dzerzhinsk Nizhny Novgorod Region, a major cluster of the Soviet chemical industry.
-In the 1930s, the artist’s family was employed at local chemical enterprises.
+In the 1930s, the artist's family was employed at local chemical enterprises.
 Given its industrial background, Dzerzhinsk faced an economic decline and neglect after the collapse of the Soviet Union, which has served as one of the sources of imagery and subject matter for Otdelnov.

-According to the artist, he has always dreamt of becoming an artist and began his creative practices already as a kid.
-Having graduated an arts club and art school in his hometown, Otdelnov enrolled at the Nizhny Novgorod Art College, where from 1994 to 1999 he was instructed by Pavel Rybakov.
-His early exhibitions took place during that time: the group show Miezdunarodny Plener Malarski in Sławków, Poland in 1997, and a personal exhibition at the Peter’s House exhibition hall in Nizhny Novgorod in 1999.
-In 1999, he submitted as his graduation project the painting Cargo 200, based on the artist’s meetings and discussions with veterans of local wars.
-Otdelnov explains his goal then as creating an image of a person broken by war and unable to reintegrate into peaceful society.
+According to the artist, he has always dreamt of becoming an artist and began his creative practices as a kid.
+Having graduated from an art club and art school in his hometown, Otdelnov enrolled at the Nizhny Novgorod Art College, where from 1994 to 1999 he was instructed by Pavel Rybakov.
+His early exhibitions took place during that time: the group show Miezdunarodny Plener Malarski in Sławków, Poland in 1997, and a personal exhibition at the Peter's House exhibition hall in Nizhny Novgorod in 1999.
+In 1999, he submitted as his graduation project the painting Cargo 200, based on the artist's meetings and discussions with veterans of local wars.
+The title is a reference to the military code name for the carriage of dead soldiers as cargo.
+Otdelnov explains his goal then as creating an image of a person broken by war and unable to reintegrate into a peaceful society.
 For this graduation project, the artist spoke to soldiers who had returned from the Afghanistan and Chechen wars.

-In 1999–2005, Otdelnov studied at V. Surikov Moscow State Academy Art Institute in Moscow in the Painting Department under instruction of Pavel Nikonov and Yuri Shishkov, where among his groupmates were Egor Plotnikov, Evgenia Buravleva, Dmitry Samodin, Maxim Smirennomudrensky, Nikolay Smirnov.
+In 1999–2005, Otdelnov studied at Moscow Surikov State Academic Institute of Fine Arts in Moscow in the Painting Department under the instruction of Pavel Nikonov and Yuri Shishkov, where among his groupmates were Egor Plotnikov, Evgenia Buravleva, Dmitry Samodin, Maxim Smirennomudrensky, Nikolay Smirnov.
 In 2005, he presented the graduation project in the form of a Gospel-inspired series.
-The project was made in line with the traditions of his training studio which focused major attention on plastic craftsmanship: composition structure, rhythm, the painting plane, space.
-Otdelnov’s works from his student years are marked by the influence of the Soviet painting of the 1920s and 30s.
+The project was made in line with the traditions of his training studio which focused major attention on plastic craftsmanship: composition structure, rhythm, the painting plane, and space.
+Otdelnov's works from his student years are marked by the influence of the Soviet painting of the 1920s and 1930s.

 From 2005 to 2007, he was a post-graduate student at Surikov Art Institute.
-In 2007, Otdelnov started a Livejournal.com blog, which became a most effective tool of self-education for him and where he posted reviews and essays on art and current exhibitions.
+In 2007, Otdelnov started a Livejournal.com blog, which became a most effective tool of self-education for him where he posted reviews and essays on art and current exhibitions.

 In 2014–2015, he studied at the Institute of Contemporary Art in Moscow.
 As part of the training program, Otdelnov created I Shop Therefore I Am, a work contemplating the mutual penetration of art and commerce and an homage to Barbara Kruger.